ironbar/arc25/docs/05_Solution_Summary.md

   on a fresh system for ARC26.

 In essence the BARC model is not strong enough and doesn't know how to refine its predictions.

+## Content

+### 1. How does test-time training compares against o3?

+### 2. Does hindsight relabeling works for program synthesis on toy tasks?

+### 3. Does hindsight relabeling works for program synthesis on ARC tasks?

+### 4. Can we get a stronger base model with reinforcement learning?

+### 5. Can we improve the search accuracy by doing prediction refinement?

 ## Acknowledgements